How to Get Involved

 Take the Pledge to REACH and Support Suicide prevention

-Executive Order 13861 was signed on March 5, 2019, establishing PREVENTS and calling for the development of a comprehensive plan to empower Veterans and end suicide through coordinated suicide prevention efforts, prioritized research activities, and strengthened collaboration across the public and private sectors.
+Executive Order 13861 was signed on March 5, 2019, establishing PREVENTS and calling for a plan to empower Veterans and end suicide through suicide prevention efforts, research activities, and collaboration across the public and private sectors.

 Research shows that for every suicide, 135 people are personally affected — families, friends, co-workers, and community members — which means in one year, up to 6.3 million people were directly affected by suicide.